Nancy Zahniser: Research

 Zahniser's research concerned the role of dopamine in the brain, especially in relation to addictive disorders.
 Her thesis research investigated the principal effects of increases of deanol-p-acetamidobenzoate (colloquially known as deaner or deanol) on the synthesis of brain acetylcholine in mice and rats as well as possible elevations of deanol and choline.
 Although the direct mechanism was not discovered, this finding led to belief that deanol plays a key role in acetylcholine synthesis.

 Other key research Zahniser was involved in included her postdoctoral research in the lab of Perry Molinoff, and together they examined how the nucleotide guanine could influence the binding of dopamine receptor agonists H-apomorphine and H-domperidone in certain brain regions.
 Their work revealed that the addition of guanine, such as in the molecule guanosine triphosphate, to dopamine binding sites could increase the binding affinity of the D4 dopamine receptor while decreasing the binding affinity of the D2 dopamine receptor.
 The finding revealed a mechanism of dopaminergic regulation that was previously unknown.

 Zahniser examined the pharmacological effects of cocaine usage on the brain in rodents, and used her findings to create a model for human cocaine abuse.
 Her experiments using autoradiography revealed cocaine's effect on D1 and D2 dopamine receptors in the rat striatum.
 Rats treated with cocaine eight times in one 24-hour period showed increased responsiveness and a temporary artificial elevation of D2 receptors in the nucleus accumbens over a 7-day period.
 The findings showed a correlation between cocaine administration and behavioral sensitization, thus providing a premise for addiction in human cocaine users.

 Zahniser published more than 150 articles and book chapters, which have been cited over 6200 times, giving her an h-index of 44.

 Meetings

 Zahniser was an organizer for the Gordon Research Conferences on catecholamines in 1995 and 1997.
 On April 9, 2013, the University of Florida's Center for Addiction Research and Education held the "Zahniser Addiction Symposium" in her honor, where she discussed her extensive work involving dopamine transmitters and cocaine, followed by other scientists who presented their own original research regarding substance abuse and dependence.

 Personal life and death

 Zahniser was born October 26, 1948, in Ann Arbor, Michigan and grew up in Chillicothe, Ohio, graduating high school in 1966.
 After finishing her bachelor's, she taught high-school science for a year at the Woodstock School in Mussoorie, India.
 While teaching there, she met Peace Corps volunteer Mark Zahniser, and the two were married in New Delhi in 1971.
-They divorced and in 2006 she remarried with Chris Wing.
+They divorced.
+In 1979 she and Tom Dunwiddie became companions and enjoyed a scientific and personal relationship until Tom’s tragic death in Yosemite in 2001.
+In 2006 she remarried with Chris Wing.

 Zahniser died in May 2016 from neuroglioblastoma.